Samuel-Dainton/portfolio-project-1/README.md

 ![Footer Image](/assets/images/readme-screenshots/footer-screenshot.png)

 ### Chose Your Adventure
 On the Escapes page of the site the user first sees the hero image and text which are formatted similarly to the home page to add to the continuity of the site.
-An explination for the page sits ontop of or underneath the hero image of the page depending on the screen size to give users a better understanding of the following content.
+An explanation for the page sits on top of or underneath the hero image of the page depending on the screen size to give users a better understanding of the following content.
 It again pushes interested users towards the forums.

 ![Map Image](/assets/images/readme-screenshots/map-screenshot.png)